Yasmani Grandal Player Props: White Sox vs. Braves

 Yasmani Grandal At The Plate

-- Grandal has picked up a hit in 50.0% of his 74 games this year, with multiple hits in 21.6% of them.
+- Grandal has picked up a hit in 49.3% of his 75 games this season, with more than one hit in 21.3% of them.

-- He has scored in 16 games this year (21.6%), including multiple runs in three games.
+- He has scored in 16 of 75 games this year, and more than once 3 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.